Kizaki

 export async function rotateReportingKey(keyId: string) {

-const { sdk } = getContext();
+const { client } = getContext();

-return sdk.apiKeys.rotate(keyId, {
+return client.apiKeys.rotate(keyId, {

 gracePeriod: 60 * 60 * 24,